wptrainingteam/wp-cli/README.md

 ## Before Start :

 * Are you familiar with the WordPress and installation process of it?
-* Are you familiar with the Command Line Interface commands, like DOS and Linux ?
+* Are you familiar with the Command Line Interface commands, like DOS and Linux?

 ## Teacher Notes